rockphotog/fat2fsh/QUICKSTART.md

 2. Look for the `/api/code-systems/adm/codelist/` endpoint
 3. Find the available code system IDs from the API documentation or by exploring the API

+**Note:** This tool currently only supports the "adm" endpoint ("Kodeverk i standarder").
+Support for additional code system categories will be added in future releases.

 ## 4. Example Workflow

 ```bash